Stuart-D-King/shopping_spree/README.md

     FROM s;
 ```

-Similarly, to impute missing receipt total prices, I used the average total price based on the customer's shopping habits by retailer.
+Similarly, to impute a receipt's total price, I used the average total price based on the customer's shopping habits by retailer.
 If this imputation results in a null or zero value, I then calculate the average total price based solely on the retailer.
 Finally, if neither of the two above calculations yield a non-null and non-zero value, I use the global median as the imputed value.
 My assumption for this imputation approach is that customers will spend approximately the same amount by retailer.

 ```sql
 CREATE TEMPORARY TABLE new_receipts AS